backbone-boilerplate/generator-bbb/README.md

 Run `yo bbb:init` to initialize the generator configuration.
 This can allow you to use the generator on an existing project., or to [manually edit the configuration file](#advanced-configuration) before scaffolding the full app.

 ### Create module (`bbb:app`)

 Run `yo bbb:module <name>` to create a single module and its related test.

 If needed, you can specify a sub-directory too: `yo bbb:module views/list-item`

+You can also force the module style if you want to use another style than the default one in your project by passing `--amd` or `--cjs` style.

 ### Advanced configurations